norcams/foreman-setup/README.md

 # foreman-setup

 NREC foreman setup with ansible.
 Should be part of norcams/ansible with time.

+This repo should already be checked out on `admin-01` at `/root/foreman-setup`

 ### Install